MusfiqurTuhin/Plant-Disease-Recognition-from-the-Perspective-of-Bangladesh/README.md

 | VGG16 | 97.78% |

 ## 📜 Citation
-If you find this work useful, please cite our paper:
+If you use this code or dataset in your research, please cite our paper:

 ```bibtex
 @INPROCEEDINGS{11013222,